microsoft/vscode-extension-samples/chat-sample/README.md

 This sample shows

-- How to contribute a chat agent.
+- How to contribute a chat participant.
 - How to use the chatRequestAccess API to request access to the chat.
 - How to respond with follow-ups.